 Men were doing repairs in the doorway, and when I explained I had eaten there 40 years earlier, they kindly gave me a tour of the inside as it was closed until evening.
 It looked different than I remembered but the outside and inside have been modified numerous times since the 70s.
 Back then, small frosted glass panes typically formed the window casements of taverns, to prevent looking inside.
 This was common for Quebec taverns, and was probably required by law.
 While the main windows have changed, look at the sidewalk level: the old frosted glass is still there.

 The workmen introduced me to one of the principals, he was working in the kitchen.
 He was delighted to meet someone who had known Krausmann’s.
 Indeed the name is remembered in the restaurant’s current name, as Le Salon Krausmann is a sub-title of the Brisket name.
-Not just that, but rather improbably, he told me the famous pig’s knuckle dish is still served and follows the original recipe.
+Not just that, but he told me, rather improbably, that the famous pig’s knuckle dish is still served and follows the original recipe.

 That menu (click twice for perfect readability) is a good example of how foods of various national origins can combine to form an area’s preferred eating: you see spaghetti, pig’s feet and meat balls, a Middle Eastern dish or two, hot chicken plate, lots of poutines, and an interesting range of hamburgers.
 Note the Trappist Poutine, I loved that one!